Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 Big players, led by De Beers and Alrosa, have the money and technology to expand in places such as Namibia and Russia, while mid-tier miners like Petra, and smaller players look to eke out the resources from older mines.

+Previous owner De Beers said at the time that the sale was part

-Petra gained control of Cullinan, east of Pretoria, for $80 million.
-Previous owner De Beers had dismissed the 116-year-old mine as not profitable enough.
-For Petra, it is its flagship project and its most capital-heavy, and thus central to shareholder confidence.
+of a strategic review to shed unprofitable mines (https://reut.rs/2BFlThGra, the 116-year-old mine is its flagship project and its most capital-heavy, and thus central to shareholder confidence.

 A single large, valuable stone could bring in millions of dollars and lighten Petra's debt load.
-So far, however, the only large stones recovered from the new mining section have been a dirty colour, and low quality.
+So far, however, the only large stones recovered from the new mining section have been a murky color, and low quality.

 Kemp said the new section, which analysis suggests should be rich, had yet to show what it can produce.